ncschroeder/LeetCode-Problems/Shortest_Palindrome.md

 `s = "abcd"`

 #### Output
-`dcbabcd`
+`"dcbabcd"`

 ### Constraints
 - <code>0 <= s.length <= 5 * 10<sup>4</sup></code>
 - `s` consists of lowercase English letters only.

 ### Solution

-To solve this, find the longest palindrome that can be made by dropping chars from the right.
-Start by "dropping" 0 chars.
-When a palindrome is found: get a string of the dropped chars, reverse it, and return the result of prepending that string to the param string.
-When we drop all chars besides the 1<sup>st</sup> one, the string formed as a result will always be a palindrome.
+To solve this, find the longest palindrome that can be made by dropping letters from the right.
+Start by "dropping" 0 letters.
+When a palindrome is found: get a string of the dropped letters, reverse it, and return the result of prepending that string to the param string.
+When we drop all letters besides the 1<sup>st</sup> one, the string formed as a result will always be a palindrome.

+Info about extension functions can be found in the Kotlin Docs [here](https://kotlinlang.org/docs/extensions.html#extension-functions).

 ```kotlin
 fun shortestPalindrome(s: String): String =